thecandlestick/silverbullet/website/Syllabus.md

 # Policies

 ## Attendance
+You are expected to be present for all lectures.
+Make-ups for in-class assignments will only be considered if you notify me about your absence ahead of time.

 ## Late Work
 No late work will be accepted once the assignment repositories close.
 It is **highly recommended** that you start your assignments as early as possible.
 They are designed to be worked on one small unit at a time, with partial credit awarded accordingly.